ComposableFi/composable/code/centauri/ibc/modules/README.md

 ### ICS26 Routing

-The routing module defines the entry point into the framework
+The routing module defines the entry point into the framework through the [`deliver`](/code/centauri/ibc/modules/src/core/ics26_routing/handler.rs#L40) function .

 **Routing Context**
 The `Router` trait defines methods that determine how packets are routed to their destination modules in the host